Are the images really free of charge?

 Yes, that's fine.
-You can read our terms and conditions for further information on how our images can be used and, if you've downloaded a free image, how to publish a credit to the creator of that image.
+You can read our terms and conditions for further information on how our images can be used and, if you've downloaded a free image, how to publish an acknowledgement to the creator of that image.

-In most cases yes, by purchasing an 'extended license' you can use our images on products such as T-shirts, mugs, greeting cards, etc. However, you cannot use our images within merchandising print-on-demand sites such as Zazzle and CafePress.
-Find out more about our extended license.
+In most cases yes, by purchasing an 'Extended Licence' (which costs US$75.00) you can use our images on products such as T-shirts, mugs, greeting cards, etc. However, you cannot use our images within merchandising print-on-demand sites such as Zazzle and CafePress.
+Find out more about our Extended Licence.

 Our images cannot be used as company logos if the logo is going to be acquire trademark or copyright protection.
 However it is OK to use our images for logos within personal projects or small business enterprises where you will not seek to trademark or copyright protect the logo.